pingcap/docs-cn/ticdc/integrate-confluent-using-ticdc.md

 ---
-title: Integrate Data with Confluent Cloud
+title: Integrate Data with Confluent Cloud and Snowflake
-summary: Learn how to stream TiDB data to the Confluent Cloud using TiCDC, and how to replicate incremental data to ksqlDB, Snowflake, and SQL Server.
+summary: Learn how to stream TiDB data to Confluent Cloud, Snowflake, ksqlDB, and SQL Server.
 ---

-# Integrate Data with Confluent Cloud
+# Integrate Data with Confluent Cloud and Snowflake

 Confluent is an Apache Kafka-compatible streaming data platform that provides strong data integration capabilities.
 On this platform, you can access, store, and manage non-stop real-time streaming data.

 Starting from TiDB v6.1.0, TiCDC supports replicating incremental data to Confluent in Avro format.
-This document introduces how to replicate TiDB incremental data to Confluent using [TiCDC](/ticdc/ticdc-overview.md), and further replicate data to ksqlDB, Snowflake, and SQL Server via Confluent Cloud.
+This document introduces how to replicate TiDB incremental data to Confluent using [TiCDC](/ticdc/ticdc-overview.md), and further replicate data to Snowflake, ksqlDB, and SQL Server via Confluent Cloud.
 The organization of this document is as follows:

 1. Quickly deploy a TiDB cluster with TiCDC included.
 2. Create a changefeed that replicates data from TiDB to Confluent Cloud.
-3. Create Connectors that replicate data from Confluent Cloud to ksqlDB, Snowflake, and SQL Server.
+3. Create Connectors that replicate data from Confluent Cloud to Snowflake, ksqlDB, and SQL Server.
-4. Write data to TiDB using go-tpc, and observe data changes in ksqlDB, Snowflake, and SQL Server.
+4. Write data to TiDB using go-tpc, and observe data changes in Snowflake, ksqlDB, and SQL Server.

 The preceding steps are performed in a lab environment.
 You can also deploy a cluster in a production environment by referring to these steps.